d-eathrow/anonymousland/_items/Services.md

       </div>
       <div class="panel-body">
         Due to how the Matrix protocol functions, metadata including your Profile picture, username, display name and device list will be sent to other homeservers if you are in a federated room.
-        An IP address is automatically assigned with each client, signing out will remove your IP from the client and from the database as well.
       </div>
     </div>